joegaffey/joegaffey.github.io/posts/2023/1/13/csspaint.md

     <script src="https://unpkg.com/css-paint-polyfill" defer></script>

-If you follow the links above to the source code on GitHub you'll see some additional code that been commented out.
+If you follow the links above to the source code on GitHub you'll see some additional code that's been commented out.
 This is placeholder code for animation to make the particles randomly drift slowly across the screen.

 The code works but the animation is quite janky as if it needs double buffering.